Open-Source LLMs vs Closed: Unbiased Guide for Innovative Companies [2025]

 a16z.com, for example, shows 41% of interviewed enterprises will increase their use of open-source models in their business in place of closed models.

-A further 41% will switch from closed to open if the open-source model matches the performance of closed models, while a measly 18% don’t plan to increase use of open-source LLMs at all.
+A further 41% will switch from closed to open if the open-source model matches the closed model’s performance, while a measly 18% don’t plan to increase use of open-source LLMs at all.

 If the projections of the report come true, then this will mark a significant shift in company behavior.
 Where in 2023 the market share was 80%–90% closed source, we’ll start to see an even divide in use of open and closed models.